 It’s not easy to hide in plain sight.
-This is especially true when your job is to be a visible ambassador for a company and its products.
+This is especially true when your job is to be a visible ambassador for a company and its products or services.
 Indeed, for as long as there have been salespeople, there have been efforts by those same people to escape the stigma that the title seems to convey.

-Today, you’ll see far more transactors of products and services adopt terms like account, client, partner, and relationship for their titles than the overt “s-word.”
+Today, you’ll see far more transactors of products and services adopt terms like account, client, partner, and relationship manager for their job title than the overt “sales representative.”

 Of course, there are myriad reasons for this — both good and bad.
-On the positive side of the ticker, many of these new terms are being employed to convey a truer sense of the trust paradigm than many contemporary salespeople ascribe to.
+On the positive side, many of these new terms are being employed to convey the consultative sales approach that many modern salespeople now ascribe to.

 If you have one of these titles, there’s a pretty good chance you’re a sales professional…